AUTISM IN GIRLS

 Autism is a spectrum condition which means there are many presentations.

-- Can present differently in different settings, Girls can camouflage or mask their feeling until they are in a safe environment before they release their emotions, this often leads to a lack of belief from other settings, school say she is fine and parents are reporting differently.
+- Can present contrastingly in different settings; girls can camouflage or mask their feelings until they are in a safe environment before they release their emotions.
+This often leads to a lack of belief in other settings, such as a school saying is fine and parents are reporting differently.

-- May appear shy or avoid interacting with others, struggles to make first move socially but is also keen to have friends.
-May have 1 or 2 close friends, will converse in a rehearsed or scripted manner, desperate to fit in, so will try and hide their difficulties.
-Can struggle with the social niceties.
-May mimic rather than naturally respond.
+- May appear to be shy or avoid interacting with others, or struggle to make the first move socially, but are also keen to have friends.
+They may have 1 or 2 close friends but will converse in a rehearsed or scripted manner, desperate to fit in, so will try and hide their difficulties.
+They can struggle with social niceties and may mimic rather than naturally respond.
 They may appear awkward during conversations.

-- Although Girls make eye contact, it is fleeting and superficial.
+- Although they make eye contact, it is fleeting and superficial.

-- Their special interests are usually socially more acceptable and tend to be animals, pop bands, social media, literature.
+- Their special interests are usually more socially acceptable and tend to be animals, pop bands, social media, and literature.

 - Can struggle with changes to routine and may appear anxious.

-- May be over sensitive to sensory stimuli such as taste, texture, temperature, noise, smell and light.
+- Might be oversensitive to sensory stimuli such as taste, texture, temperature, noise, smell, and light.

-- Can find it difficult to moderate her feelings when frustrated.
-This can lead to meltdowns that appear to be disproportionate to the situation.
+- Can find it difficult to moderate feelings when frustrated; this can lead to meltdowns that appear to be disproportionate to the situation.

-- Can lack confidence in their ability, afraid of failing, making mistakes, lacks self belief.
+- Can lack confidence in their ability, afraid of failing, making mistakes, lack self-belief.

-- Any speech or language difficulties are usually more subtle, no language delay.
+- Any speech or language difficulties are usually more subtle, with no language delay.

 - May have an exceptional memory for dates and facts.

-- They may be seen as quirky to peer group because of dress sense, hairstyle or vocabulary.
+- They may be seen as quirky to peer groups because of dress sense, hairstyle, or vocabulary.